Teoscar Hernández Player Props: Mariners vs. Cardinals

-On Saturday, Teoscar Hernandez (hitting .325 in his past 10 games) and the Seattle Mariners face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.325 batting average in his past 10 games), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous appearance, he racked up two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Cardinals.
+In his previous game, he hit a home run while going 1-for-4 against the Cardinals.

 Teoscar Hernández Game Info & Props vs. the Cardinals